Thefrizzy1/Comfyui-google-colab/README.md

 <!-- replace USER/REPO below with your actual GitHub path before pushing -->
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/USER/REPO/blob/main/frizzy_comfyui_colab.ipynb)

+⚠️ Educational purposes only.
+This runs ComfyUI on Google Colab's free tier, which goes against Colab's usage terms — it may stop working at any time, and heavy use could get your free GPU access limited.
+Use at your own risk and your own judgment.
+Not affiliated with or endorsed by Google.

 A ComfyUI runner notebook for the free Colab tier.
 Four cells, no toggles for things that should always be on, and every model downloads onto the VM instead of your laptop.